GhasemiTaheri/jeeb_man/README.md

 # intro

-This repository contains a test project for Quora educational boot camp.
+This repository contains a test project for Quera educational boot camp.
 First of all, I would like to express my gratitude to the Quera team for giving me this opportunity. and in the following, we describe the steps of launching the project